noir-lang/book/src/getting_started/breakdown.md

 - Noir checks in the `proofs` directory for a file called `my_proof`

-- If that file is found, the proofs validity is checked.
+- If that file is found, the proof's validity is checked.

 > **Note:** The validity of the proof is linked to the current Noir program; if the program is changed and the verifier verifies the proof, it will fail because the proof is not valid for the _modified_ Noir program.